moj-analytical-services/user-guidance/source/documentation/tools/jupyterlab.md

     source venv/bin/activate
     ```

     Now you've activated this terminal with your venv, things you run on the command-line will default to using your venv for python packages, rather than the system's packages.
-That's useful if you run 'python', run python scripts or 'pip install' more packages.
+That's useful if you run 'python3', run python scripts or 'pip install' more packages.

 2. Open the notebook - it’s remembered which kernel you wanted to use for this notebook and you can carry on working with the packages available.